weizhou-chaojixx/IoT-security-papers/paper lists/Rank2.md

 2. VulCAN: Efficient Component Authentication and Software Isolation for Automotive Control Networks
 3. HoloPair: Securing Shared Augmented Reality Using Microsoft HoloLens
 4. Enforcing Cyber-Physical Execution Semantics to Defend Against Data-Oriented Attacks

+## 2016
+1. Formal security analysis of smart embedded system
+2. An ultra-lightweight white-box Encryption Scheme for Resource-constrained IOT Devices
+## 2015
+1. Using Channel State Information for Tamper Detection in the Internet of Things
 # DSN
 ## 2019
 1. Your IoTs Are (Not) Mine: On the Remote Binding Between IoT Devices and Users